faberNovel/heart/README.md

 | ------ | ------ | ------ |
 | Heart BigQuery | Stores the results of the analysis into a [Google BigQuery](https://cloud.google.com/bigquery) table | [![npm install @fabernovel/heart-bigquery](https://nodei.co/npm/@fabernovel/heart-bigquery.png?mini=true)](https://www.npmjs.com/package/@fabernovel/heart-bigquery)
 | Heart Slack | Sends the results of the analysis to a [Slack](https://slack.com) channel | [![npm install @fabernovel/heart-slack](https://nodei.co/npm/@fabernovel/heart-slack.png?mini=true)](https://www.npmjs.com/package/@fabernovel/heart-slack) |

-## Configuration

-Each module has its own configuration, and it can be setup and changed using environment variables (see the _Installation_ section below).

-# Installation

-Now that you know every concept of _Heart_, let's the installation begin!

-## General installation

-1. Install an _analysis_ module and _Heart CLI_

-2. [Optional] Install any other module you want: another _runner_ module, a _listener_ module...

-3. Configure the modules you have just installed (the configuration of each module is detailed in its README file)

-4. Start your URLs analysis using one of your runner (the use of each runner is detailed in its README file) :tada:

-## Example

->>>
-I want to analyse URLs using the _Google Lighthouse_ service.

-I want to be notified on the `#heart` Slack channel when the analysis is over.

-I want to check if the score reach a minimum of 85.
->>>

-Following the general installation steps, here is a list of the operations you must perform:

-1. `npm install @fabernovel/heart-cli @fabernovel/heart-lighthouse @fabernovel/heart-slack`

-2. `echo SLACK_API_TOKEN=My_Slack_Api_Token >> .env`

-4. `npx heart lighthouse --inline '{"url":"https://heart.fabernovel.com/"}' --threshold 85`

-Note that step 3 shows an example of setting up environment variables using a `.env` file.
-This is a convenient way offered by _Heart_ to set them, but you can define them in any way you want.